 SUPERVISION RECEIVED AND EXERCISED:

-Exercises direct supervision over division’s department chair, faculty, technicians, and administrative support staff.
+- Exercises direct and indirect supervision over faculty and clerical staff.

 ESSENTIAL AND OTHER IMPORTANT FUNCTIONS STATEMENTS:

 Essential and other important responsibilities and duties may include, but are not limited to, the following: